AdrienKN/webmapping_project/docs/index.md

 hero:
   name: "Coucou ma p'tite femme"
-  text: "Alors ?
-Est ce que je suis pas ton informaticien/ingénieur agro préféré ?"
+  text: "Who's the boss ?"
   tagline: Made by hand in the pain by Adrien ZEBEST
   actions:
     - theme: brand